-Ten years ago I’d never, ever been to a theme park.
-Then my husband started working in Paris for a few days every week, and the kids and I went with him one time.
-It seemed rude not to visit Disneyland Paris while we were there, especially as the kids’ favourite films at that point were Dumbo and Toy Story.
+Before having children I’d never, ever been to a theme park.
+Then, when our kids were very young, my husband started working in Paris for a few days every week.
+When the kids and I went with him one time, it seemed rude not to visit Disneyland Paris while we were there, especially as the kids’ favourite films at that point were Dumbo and Toy Story.
 We spent a truly marvellous family day at the park, and my husband and I realised that maybe theme parks weren’t as dire as we’d expected them to be.
-Since then we’ve had various theme park trips on our travels, the latest being a sunny summer day at Alton Towers in Staffordshire, England.
+Since then we’ve had various theme park trips on our travels, including a sunny summer day at Alton Towers in Staffordshire, England.

-My husband, son (13) and I were invited to visit the Alton Towers theme park while we were staying at the Hilton at the FA St. George’s Park National Football Centre (click the link to read my review).
+My husband, son (13 at the time) and I were invited to visit the Alton Towers theme park while we were staying at the Hilton at the FA St. George’s Park National Football Centre (click the link to read my review).
 Alton Towers is just a 30-minute drive away from the hotel.

 Alton Towers theme park is part of Merlin Entertainments’ Alton Towers Resort.
 There’s also a water park and accommodation at the 800-acre site, which is the former seat of the Earl of Shrewsbury.
 There’s an enormous ruined gothic mansion at the centre of the park which, sadly, is closed to visitors.

 Alton Towers has some world-class rollercoasters, including the Smiler ride which has now reopened after an accident in 2015.
 We didn’t go on Smiler, as we didn’t want to queue for 50 minutes.
 We’d been given Fastrack Bronze tickets, which include one ride on each of Rita, Thirte3n, Nemesis and Oblivion rollercoasters, so we headed to try out those, stopping off at other rides along the way.